Camp Wilson: Professional football

 In January 1946, days after his appearance in the 1946 Oil Bowl, Wilson signed a contract to play professional football in the National Football League (NFL) for the Detroit Lions.
 He played four years as a fullback for the Lions from 1946 to 1949 and was the Lions' leading rusher for three consecutive years from 1946 to 1948.
 His best season was 1948 when he rushed for 612 yards on 157 carries.

 In April 1950, the Lions traded Wilson to the New York Bulldogs in exchange for Bobby Layne.
 After the trade, Wilson retired from football, declining to move to New York and lose his regular job with a local steel company.
 Layne signed with the Lions in July 1950, and he led the Lions to three NFL championships.

 Later years

 After retiring as a player, Wilson worked as a personnel director at a steel plant and coached football at Detroit Catholic High School.
 He later worked at officiating NFL games and as a supervisor at the Center Gym at Fort Bliss.
-He and his wife, Margaret, had five children.
+He and his wife, Margaret, had three children.